 GSS aims to provide international and non-native English speaking students with high-quality language, academic, and cultural support and to support faculty and staff with professional development in global understanding and intercultural skills.

 The Office of Global Services (OGS) is an active resource to 13,000 international students and scholars from 147 different nations across the world.
-OGS provides the professional expertise and support you need to maintain compliance through immigration, academic, and your employment experiences—helping you remain a valuable member of the Northeastern community.
+OGS provides the professional expertise and support in order to maintain compliance through immigration, academic, and employment experiences—helping you remain a valuable member of the Northeastern community.